ToniWonKanobi/theoveranalyzed.net/posts/2015/9/9/thoughts-on-apples-september-event.md

 ***

 That about sums up my impressions of this latest September event.
-I don't know about you, but Apple will be getting a nice little chunk of monies from me this month (and it all starts this Friday night).
+I don't know about you, but Apple will be getting a nice little chunk of monies from me this month (and it all starts [this Friday night][pre]).

 <div class="update">

 ## Update
+<p class="updateTime"><time datetime="2015-09-10">September 10, 2015</time></p>

 Here's [John Gruber][daringfireball]'s and [Jason Snell][sixcolors 3]'s take on the event today.

+Since the initial post, I also added additional content links, now that the big sites have started to analyzed the event in greater detail.

 </div>